 Employees.
-As of October 1, 2021, we employed approximately 1,100 individuals worldwide, including approximately 380 in research and development.
+As of September 30, 2022, we employed approximately 1,200 individuals worldwide, including approximately 430 in research and development.
 We have employees across 17 countries, with 71% in North America, 20% in Asia Pacific and 9% in Europe.
-None of our domestic employees are represented by a collective bargaining agreement; however, as of October 1, 2021, approximately 20 of our employees working in certain European locations were covered by collective bargaining agreements.
+None of our domestic employees are represented by a collective bargaining agreement; however, as of September 30, 2022, approximately 20 of our employees working in certain European locations were covered by collective bargaining agreements.
 We consider our relations with employees to generally be good and we have not experienced a work stoppage due to labor issues.

 Approximately 70% and 30% of our workforce is male and female, respectively.
-Females represented approximately 10% of our senior management and approximately 15% of our engineering roles.
+Females represented approximately 11% of our senior management and approximately 15% of our engineering roles.

 Corporate Culture and Employee Engagement.
 We are committed to fostering a corporate culture that encourages and seeks the betterment of the Company and the communities in which we conduct business.
-Through our charitable giving program, we donate up to 5,000 volunteer hours to the communities in which we operate, by allowing each employee to volunteer up to eight hours per year during working hours on approved charitable activities.
+Through our charitable giving program, we encourage employees to volunteer up to eight hours per year to the communities in which we operate.
 Additionally, our employees engage directly with the community, volunteering their time to a number of organizations.
 We strive to foster a sense of community and well-being that encourages our employees to focus on both their and the Company's long-term success.
-We realize that continuous engagement with our employees in a transparent, collaborative manner that builds trust and fosters thoughtful discussion is vital to driving successful outcomes.
+We realize that continuous engagement with our employees in a transparent, collaborative manner that builds trust is vital to driving successful outcomes.
 Executive management regularly conducts town hall-style meetings with employees to address business operations, strategy, market conditions and other topics.
 This format encourages open dialogue and provides employees with an opportunity to ask questions and voice opinions and ideas.

 Retention and Development.
-We devote substantial efforts to retaining, motivating and supporting our employees, including by providing tuition and professional development reimbursement and opportunities for internal growth and advancement.
+We devote substantial efforts to retaining, motivating and supporting our employees, including by providing tuition and professional development reimbursement to eligible employees as well as opportunities for internal growth and advancement.
 Performance reviews are conducted at least annually for all employees, during which employees and managers address goals, development opportunities, strengths and areas for improvement.
 We have also maintained an internship program that supports the professional development of interns and serves as a recruitment tool for full-time employees.
 We monitor voluntary attrition as an indicator of employee engagement.
-During fiscal year 2021, our voluntary attrition rate was approximately 9%.
+During fiscal year 2022, our voluntary attrition rate was approximately 11%.

 Compensation.
 Our compensation policies recognize and reward individual and collective contributions to our growth and success.
-We offer, among other things, competitive and balanced compensation programs commensurate with those of our peers and competitors.
-This includes, but is not limited to, well-rounded healthcare, prescription drug and disability insurance benefits for our employees and their families, a 401(k) plan for our U.S.-based employees and equivalent retirement savings programs for our non-U.S.-based employees with a matching contribution by the Company, an employee stock purchase plan in certain jurisdictions, corporate bonus and equity incentive programs, competitive paid time-off benefits, a parental leave program following the birth, adoption or fostering of a child and an employee assistance plan that provides professional support, access to special programs and certain resources to our employees experiencing personal, work, financial or family-related issues.
+We offer, among other things, competitive and balanced compensation programs commensurate with those of our peers and competitors, including, but not limited to, well-rounded healthcare, prescription drug and disability insurance benefits for our employees and their families, a 401(k) plan for our U.S.-based employees and similar retirement savings programs for certain of our non-U.S.-based employees with a matching contribution by the Company and an employee stock purchase plan.
+We provide competitive paid time-off benefits, a parental leave program following the birth, adoption or fostering of a child and an employee assistance plan that provides professional support, access to special programs and certain resources to our employees experiencing personal-, work-, financial-or family-related issues.

-Diversity, Equity and Inclusion (DE&I).
+Diversity, Equity Inclusion & Belonging (DEI&B).
 We have a diverse employee base, serving a wide variety of customers across multiple geographies.
 We are strengthened by the broad diversity of our employees' perspectives, backgrounds, cultures, lifestyles and experiences.